tssan/cftutorials/content/Tutorials/static-page-generator.md

 # Step 4: CLI - how to use Pelican's commands

+Byou must activate it by this command:

+`. .venv/bin/activate`

 # Step 5: Managing content - adding first blog entry

 # Step 6: Changing Theme